 Ark Apiary logo: circular beehive emblem with a central cross, followed by the word ark apiary.

-The Valley View Bee Yard
+The Valley View Village Bee Yard

 Tending honeybees at Valley View Village — pollinating the Hill Country, harvesting pure local honey, and reminding us just how beautifully connected God created us all to be.